 Nathalie was appointed Vice President, Investor Relations and Corporate Affairs at Chorus Aviation on October 1, 2015.
-Nathalie began her career in the aviation industry 1990 and has held leadership positions primarily in corporate communications, public affairs and marketing.
+Nathalie began her career in the aviation industry in 1990 and has held leadership positions primarily in corporate communications, public affairs and marketing.
 Responsibility for investor relations was added to Nathalie’s portfolio in 2005.

 Nathalie has a Bachelor of Arts, Advanced Major in Political Science and a Diploma in Public Administration from Dalhousie University.
 In 2013, Nathalie received her official designation as a Certified Professional in Investor Relations from the Richard Ivey School of Business and the Canadian Institute for Investor Relations.

 Nathalie currently serves on the national Board of Directors of the Canadian Institute of Investor Relations, the Board of Directors of Tourism Nova Scotia and is a member of the Institute of Corporate Directors.
 Nathalie also holds the ICD.D designation, granted by the Institute of Corporate Directors, Rotman School of Management.